black vat with jalebi cooking over outdoor stove in Old Delhi

 There are lots of Old Delhi food walks, but you can easily do a street food tour on your own.
 These are my go-to places, where I eat, and where I take I take my friends.
 Get ready to eat like a king (literally, this is the food the Mughal emperors ate) amidst the crazy mayhem that is Old Delhi.

 In a rush?
-Here are the places and what to eat on this street food on Old Delhi tour:
+Here are the places and what to eat on this Old Delhi street food tour:

 1. Ashok Chaat Corner – papdi chaat & aloo chaat